PeteMadCoder/DataMining/README.md

 ### Processing

 Process previously crawled HTML files using a specific plugin to extract structured data.
+You can filter which files are processed using the query system.

 ```bash
 # Process files using the 'wikipedia' plugin and export to JSON